mikerosiak/ML-War-Game-IMDb-Ingest/README.md

 Instructions for running war-game:
 1. Clone this repo to your local machine
-1. Unzip the netflix_titles.zip in the data directory
+1. Unzip the `IDMb movies.zip` file in the data directory
 1. Edit the ingest.bat script as needed for the target environment
 1. Run the ingest.bat script from a command prompt